 There are several ways to both earn and redeem TD Points, and they all yield different benefits, but the most advantageous method is to book travel at Expedia for TD and redeem your travel rewards via Expedia for TD.
 The second-best method is to spend with Expedia for TD and redeem your rewards for other travel-related expenses, which is still worth 3.6%, making this card relatively flexible.

-Keep in mind that you can also use your Aeroplan, WestJet Rewards, and VIPorter loyalty numbers when booking through Expedia for TD, letting you double dip your rewards earnings.
+Keep in mind that you can also use your Aeroplan, WestJet dollars, Rewards, and VIPorter loyalty numbers when booking through Expedia for TD, letting you double dip your rewards earnings.

 Saving Money on Travel with Expedia for TD